Unity-Technologies/InputSystem/README.md

 ## Roadmap

 At this point, we try to focus package releases on specific problem areas.
 The following is a tentative breakdown on the areas of focus we aim to address.
+This does not mean that the given area is necessarily fully finished in the given version but it will receive increased priority and attention at that point.

 |Version|Focus|
 |-------|-----|